Nico Hoerner Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 20th-ranked team ERA across all MLB pitching staffs (4.59).
+- The Nationals' 4.61 team ERA ranks 20th among all MLB pitching staffs.

-- The Nationals rank 15th in baseball in home runs allowed (31 total, 1.1 per game).
+- Nationals pitchers combine to rank 17th in baseball in home runs given up (33 total, 1.2 per game).

-- Gore makes the start for the Nationals, his sixth of the season.
-He is 3-1 with a 3.00 ERA and 35 strikeouts in 27 2/3 innings pitched.
+- Williams (1-1 with a 4.10 ERA and 17 strikeouts in 26 1/3 innings pitched) gets the start for the Nationals, his sixth of the season.

-- The left-hander last appeared on Wednesday against the New York Mets, when he went six innings, allowing one earned run while giving up four hits.
+- The right-hander last pitched on Thursday against the New York Mets, when he threw five innings, allowing four earned runs while giving up nine hits.

+- In five games this season, the 31-year-old has amassed an ERA of 4.10, with 5.8 strikeouts per nine innings.
+Opponents are hitting .275 against him.

 © 2023 Data Skrive.
 All rights reserved.